withoutwax/withoutwax.me/src/pages/about/index.md

         and took it - and it changed my life.
 Since then, I've been coding and diving deeper into the world of programming.
 Now I am here!
       question: "How did you start \U0001F4BB coding?"
+    - answer: "Currently, I am working as a Web Developer in Legion Collective, a design agency based in Chicago.
+I often wear many hats, using different tech stacks, such as HTML, CSS, JavaScript, PHP, React, etc...
+When I am home, I normally work on my side projects \U0001F579</span>, build dev tools \U0001F6E0 or fun games \U0001F47E"
+      question: What are you currently doing?
   title: About
 aboutResume:
   name: Will Kim